 Bryan Webb has spent 40 years at the stove.
 ‘Not Bad For A Taff’ tells his remarkable story.
 From peeling potatoes, picking spinach and washing up at The Crown, at Whitebrook, to creating his Michelin-starred Tyddyn Llan, with his beloved wife, Susan, he has enjoyed a remarkable career.

 ‘Not Bad For A Taff’ celebrates Bryan’s ruby anniversary.
 As his friend, the multi-award-winning Shaun Hill, from The Walnut Tree, at Abergavenny, says: “Bryan Webb has been at the top of his game as chef and restaurateur for decades.
 It’s amazing that he has managed to avoid becoming a celebrity cook and TV star.”

 ‘Not Bad For A Taff’ is part autobiography, part rich collection of recipes.
 Bryan shares stories from his 40 years at the stove before sharing recipes from the 1970s to the present day.
 There are numerous classics, signature dishes and contemporary reinventions that showcase the best of seasonal ingredients.

 Sumptuously photographed and featuring dishes that will excite both the home cook and the professional chef, ‘Not Bad For A Taff’ is a fitting tribute to one of the titans of Welsh gastronomy.

-The book is officially published 10th October 2016 at £25.
-And celebrated with two wine dinners, 25th September and 14th October.
-You can preorder copies from us, for delivery by Royal Mail.
+The book is just published at £25.
+You can order copies from us, for delivery by Royal Mail.
 If you would like the book as a gift, we’re happy to send direct to the recipient, with a message from you.
 Note, there will be a packing and postage charge of about £4.00.
 Bryan is happy to sign and dedicate your copy if you wish.